Examples¶

 }

-• engine: Captures engine and CAN bus telemetry including RPM, odometer, fuel status, throttle position, engine temperature, and battery voltage.
+- powertrain: Captures engine and CAN bus telemetry including RPM, odometer, throttle position, coolant temperature, and battery voltage.
+This replaces the former

-• context: Adds environmental and road conditions such as topography and weather.
+- context: Adds environmental and road conditions such as topography and weather.
+It now also supports environmental, urban, and safety extensions per RFC-0004.

-• source: Identifies the data provider, device ID, and ingest timestamp for traceability.
+- source: Identifies the data provider, device ID, ingest timestamp, and schema version for traceability.

 A minimal valid Telemachus Core record includes only the required fields: timestamp, vehicle_id, and position with latitude and longitude.